15 Common Cognitive Distortions

 With practice, you can learn to answer each of these cognitive distortions.

-Personalization is a distortion where a person believes that everything others do or say is some kind of direct, personal reaction to the person.
-We also compare ourselves to others trying to determine who is smarter, better looking, etc.
+Personalization is a distortion where a person believes that everything others do or say is some kind of direct, personal reaction to them.
+They literally take virtually everything personally, even when something is not meant in that way.
+A person who experiences this kind of thinking will also compare themselves to others, trying to determine who is smarter, better looking, etc.

-We feel resentful because we think we know what is fair, but other people won’t agree with us.
+In the fallacy of fairness, a person feels resentful because they think that they know what is fair, but other people won’t agree with them.
 As our parents tell us when we’re growing up and something doesn’t go our way, “Life isn’t always fair.”
-People who go through life applying a measuring ruler against every situation judging its “fairness” will often feel badly and negative because of it.
-Because life isn’t “fair” — things will not always work out in your favor, even when you think they should.
+People who go through life applying a measuring ruler against every situation judging its “fairness” will often feel resentful, angry, and even hopelessness because of it.
+Because life isn’t fair — things will not always work out in a person’s favor, even when they should.

-We have a list of ironclad rules about how others and we should behave.
-People who break the rules make us angry, and we feel guilty when we violate these rules.
+Should statements (“I should pick up after myself more…”) appear as a list of ironclad rules about how every person should behave.
+People who break the rules make a person following these should statements angry.
+They also feel guilty when they violate their own rules.
 A person may often believe they are trying to motivate themselves with shoulds and shouldn’ts, as if they have to be punished before they can do anything.

 For example, “I really should exercise.
 I shouldn’t be so lazy.”
 Musts and oughts are also offenders.
 The emotional consequence is guilt.
 When a person directs should statements toward others, they often feel anger, frustration and resentment.

-We expect that other people will change to suit us if we just pressure or cajole them enough.
-We need to change people because our hopes for happiness seem to depend entirely on them.
+In the fallacy of change, a person expects that other people will change to suit them if they just pressure or cajole them enough.
+A person needs to change people because their hopes for success and happiness seem to depend entirely on them.

-We generalize one or two qualities into a negative global judgment.
-These are extreme forms of generalizing, and are also referred to as “labeling” and “mislabeling.”
-Instead of describing an error in context of a specific situation, a person will attach an unhealthy label to themselves.
+In global labeling (also referred to as mislabeling), a person generalizes one or two qualities into a negative global judgment about themselves or another person.
+This is an extreme form of overgeneralizing.
+Instead of describing an error in context of a specific situation, a person will attach an unhealthy universal label to themselves or others.

 Beck, A. T. (1976).
 Cognitive therapies and emotional disorders.
 New York: New American Library.